Post-Installation Tasks: Web Container¶

 On Windows, right-click the icon Command Prompt of the Windows menu and click Run as administrator.

-In these prompt, run the following commands (replace
+In this prompt, run the following commands (replace

-<denodo_user>with the user account with which the Denodo servers are started):
+<denodo_user>with the user account with which the Solution Manager servers are started):

 cd <DENODO_HOME>\resources\apache-tomcat\conf\ icacls jmxremote.password /setowner <denodo_user> icacls jmxremote.password /grant <denodo_user>:F icacls jmxremote.password /inheritance:r